a1034547450/da.github.io/contents/publications.md

 - LifeIR at the NTCIR-18 Lifelog-6 Task (NTCIR-18 Co-Author)

-- The 3rd Place Solution of CCIR CUP 2025: A Framework for Retrieval-Augmented Generation in Multi-Turn Legal Conversation (CCIR-CUP 2025 Project Leader)
+- The 3rd Place Solution of CCIR-CUP2025: A Framework for Retrieval-Augmented Generation in Multi-Turn Legal Conversation (CCIR-CUP 2025 Project Leader)

 - Kwai Keye-VL Technical Report (Technical Report, Core Contributor)